By Ronald R. Day, Sr. (Restoration Bible Study Services - ResLight)

 God raised up, having freed him from the agony of death, because it was not possible that he should be held by it. -- Acts 2:24.

-God raised up Jesus from death, but this does not say that he was raised up with a fleshly body.
+Due Jesus' faithfulness to death, God fulfilled his promise to raise up Jesus from death, but this does not say that he was raised up with a fleshly body.
 He was "put to death in the flesh, but made alive in the spirit." -- 1 Peter 3:18.

 The idea that Jesus had to be raised up as a human has to be read into the scripture.